 Lots of foreigners and expats flock to Singapore to live in, as well as to work.
 Why is that so?
-Here are some of the reasons why many like to live here, and why many also get a Singapore PR application to become a permanent resident!
+Here are some of the reasons why many like to live here, and why many also submit a PR application to become a Singapore permanent resident!

 Our city is safe from natural disasters.
 This is just due to pure luck.
 Situated in a location where there are no volcanoes, no tornadoes, hurricanes, floods and tsunamis, people need not worry about their house’s roof get torn off by huge winds during hurricane season, as there is no such thing here.
 That is also partly why the country has so many skyscrapers and gigantic shopping centres!

 There are virtually no riots or protests around the country.
 While this does not necessarily mean that every single person is happy in the country, it means that they resort to other means to change and enact changes instead of taking to the streets and rioting.
 This can be a welcome scene for those who are based in more ‘messy’ locations right now who may be sick of the unrest resulting in violent riots.

 Some also go through a PR application so that they can purchase property here cheaper, access cheaper loans, as well as benefit from the tax laws.
 Local tax laws only taxes individuals once, as there is no such thing as double taxation within Singapore itself.
 If you receive capital gains or dividends, they are free from tax, and thus many wealthy investors like to use this legal loophole.